 2) Material & MERV Rating

-Filter efficiencies are given a number from 1-16 called the MERV rating.
+MERV ratings are the efficiencies of the filter on a scale of 16.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

 To explain MERV ratings more impactfully, these are some usual MERV ratings and how they connect to efficiencies.
-This is only a guide, so make sure you read the filter manufacturers’ information when buying specific filters.
+This is only a guide, so make sure you read the filter manufacturers’ information when shopping for specific filters.

 Rating Average Filtration Efficiency